Nested-NER/Old-one/README.md

 >- python process_data.py
 >- python train.py

-If you run DTE for contextual network, please set  self.use_bert = False, self.if_DTE = True.
+If you run DTE for contextual network, please set  self.use_bert = False, self.if_DTE = True in config.py.

-If you run BERT for contextual network, please set  self.use_bert = True, self.if_DTE = False.
+If you run BERT for contextual network, please set  self.use_bert = True, self.if_DTE = False in config.py.

-If you run DTE+BERT for contextual network, please set  self.use_bert = True, self.if_DTE = True.
+If you run DTE+BERT for contextual network, please set  self.use_bert = True, self.if_DTE = True in config.py.

 #### Testing
 >- python test.py